-The biggest marlin in 24 years, all the dates, rules and a few surprising facts about one of the biggest billfish events in South Africa as this year’s Billfish 15000 kicks off at sunrise on 11 November
+The biggest marlin in 24 years, all the dates, rules and a few surprising facts about one of the biggest billfish events in South Africa as this year’s Billfish 15000 kicks off at sunrise on 8 November 2020 in Sodwana

 BILLFISH 15000 WELCOME AND LAUNCH

-Normally, you have loads of teams from all over the world – Finland, Wales, Italy, Australia, England, Hawaii, Zimbabwe, Azores, Namibia, Germany, Canada and Swaziland – join local South African anglers in taking part in the Billfish 15000.
+Normally, you have loads of teams from all over the world – Finland, Wales, Italy, Australia, England, Hawaii, Zimbabwe, Azores, Namibia, Germany, Canada and Swaziland – joining local South African anglers in taking part in the Billfish 15000.
 And that’s still the case this year, though it’s worth noting that Covid-19 has had some effect on the comp – and, of course, the organisers are ensuring the tournament’s Covid-safe!

 The name of the game is going after billfish.
 But note: It’s strictly catch and release.